Eeeny meeny, miney, moe. Who lives, who dies only I know.

 With heartfelt thanks to Bookouture for approving my request to read and review this book through Netgalley.

-Angela Marsons is the author of the Amazon Bestselling DI Kim Stone series - Silent Scream, Evil Games, Lost Girls, Play Dead, Blood Lines and Dead Souls and her books have sold more than 2 million in 2 years.
+Angela Marsons is the author of the International Bestselling DI Kim Stone series and her books have sold more than 2 million in 2 years.

 She lives in the Black Country with her partner, their cheeky Golden Retriever and a swearing parrot.

 She first discovered her love of writing at Junior School when actual lessons came second to watching other people and quietly making up her own stories about them.
 Her report card invariably read "Angela would do well if she minded her own business as well as she minds other people's".